 The World Glaucoma Association (WGA) is an independent, impartial, ethical, global organization for glaucoma science and care.
 WGA’s core purpose is to eliminate glaucoma-related disability worldwide.
 The WGA is the largest international glaucoma association, encompassing a network of 89 Glaucoma Societies worldwide and 21 Glaucoma Industry Members with over 12,000 individual members.

 The first intercontinental cooperation of Glaucoma Societies started in the early nineties, when the American Glaucoma Society and the Japanese Glaucoma Society joined the European Glaucoma Society as supporters of International Glaucoma Review (IGR).

-In 2001 Robert Weinreb and Erik Greve developed the idea to create a Global Association of Glaucoma Societies, starting with thirteen Glaucoma Societies involved in IGR.
+In 2001 Robert Weinreb and Erik Greve developed the idea to create a Global Association of Glaucoma Societies, starting with thirteen Glaucoma Societies involved in IGR: the Association of International Glaucoma Societies (AIGS).
 Roger Hitchings joined immediately.
 This triumvirate started to realize a dream, with the essential aspect to unite all parties involved in glaucoma: Glaucoma Societies, Glaucoma Industries and Glaucoma Patient Organizations.

 After extensive preparations in 2001, WGA officially started its activities on January 1, 2002.
 The first board of Governors consisted of Roger Hitchings (UK), Robert Weinreb (US), Erik Greve (NL), Yoshi Kitazawa (JP) and Remo Susanna (BR).